Restoring forests 1 tree at a time, to help repair climate

 Companies planted "desperation species" — grasses with shallow roots or non-native trees that could endure, but wouldn't reach their full height or restore the forest as it had been.
 On Cheat Mountain and at other former mining sites across Appalachia, more than a million acres of former forests are in similar arrested development.

-"When we first started, a lot of our colleagues thought we were crazy.
-But 10 years later, we're well on our way," said Shane Jones, a wildlife biologist for the U.S. Forest Service.

-Earlier efforts at reforesting old mining sites within West Virginia's Monongahela National Forest hadn't fared so well; sometimes, the majority of seedlings died.
-But in areas where the team has deep-ripped over the last decade, the survival rate of saplings has been around 90%.

-Green Forests Work has now reforested around 800 acres within the Monongahela, and it is taking a similar approach to other former mining sites across Appalachia, having reforested around 4,500 total acres since 2009.
-Their ultimate goal is to restart the natural cycle of the forest — so that scientists' work becomes invisible again.
+Green Forests Work has reforested around 800 acres within the Monongahela, and it is taking a similar approach to other former mining sites across Appalachia, having reforested around 4,500 total acres since 2009.

 As she nears 50, Dona Graça says she is furious at what has happened to the forest, which was whittled down to allow for the urban expansion of Rio de Janeiro and other cities.

-She deplores "the stupidity and ignorance" of people who have "destroyed most of the trees and continue destroying them.
-So I'm trying.
-I can't do too much, but the little I can do, I try to do it properly to rescue those trees."

-And so, between feeding her chickens and raking the leaves, she grows seedlings of rare species — pau pereira, peroba, "trees that people have damaged already, they don't exist anymore."
-She mixes limestone and clay, places it in plastic nursery bags and plants seeds in them; she irrigates them with water and cow urine.
+And so, between feeding her chickens and raking the leaves, she grows seedlings of rare species.
+She mixes limestone and clay, places it in plastic nursery bags and plants seeds in them.
+She irrigates them with water and cow urine.

-Local replanting efforts — which aim to reconnect fragmented parcels of forest — often use the seedlings from Dona Graça's nursery, which gives her both income and great satisfaction.
+Local replanting efforts — which aim to reconnect fragmented parcels of forest — often use the seedlings from Dona Graça's nursery.

 Federica Narancio contributed to this report from Peru and West Virginia, and Yesica Fisch reported from Brazil.